lal3lu03/PockNet/README.md

 **End-to-end recipe:**
 1. `train-model` — trains on the full CHEN11 + joint dataset (as listed in `data/all_train.ds`) and logs the checkpoint path plus metrics to JSON.
-2. `predict-dataset --split test --h5 data/h5/all_train_transformer_v2_optimized.h5 --checkpoint <best.ckpt>` — runs the release post-processing on BU48 only, writing summaries to `outputs/final_seed_sweep/`.
+2. `predict-dataset --split test --h5 data/h5/all_train_transformer_v2_optimized.h5 [--checkpoint <best.ckpt>]` — runs the release post-processing on BU48 only, writing summaries to `outputs/final_seed_sweep/`.
+If no checkpoint is given and a baked one is present, it is used automatically.
 3. `predict-pdb <pdb_or_id>` — sanity-check a specific protein or local PDB file (copies the file into the output dir and writes `pockets.csv` + PyMOL script).
 4. `full-run` — combines training + evaluation when you want a single command for CI/Docker smoke tests (use overrides to limit batch counts if desired).